 Three fires arranged in a triangle is an internationally recognized signal for help.
 Using young and green boughs and sticks to stoke your fire can create smoke, which can be seen from long distances and used to signal for aid.

-Using a mirror to send out a signal also helps a great deal since their flash can be seen from long distances and can call the attention of passing aircrafts or air rescue teams.
+Using a mirror to send out a signal also helps a great deal since its flash can be seen from long distances and can call the attention of a passing aircraft or air rescue team.

 Leaving marks or tracks on the trail can possibly lead rescuers to where you are.

 Rainforests are very humid; a short trek will have you sweating like a pig.
 Fortunately, you have plenty of water sources to replenish all that lost fluid.
 You simply have to know where to find them and more importantly, how to make them safe for consumption.